datatribe-collective-labs/football-analytics/README.md

 - which players are consistently contributing through goals and assists,
 - and how team scoring intensity develops across the season.

-This project presents an end-to-end data engineering solution for **SWIFTLY** analyzing football events in the English Premier League during the 2025/2026 season, addresses this challenge by providing a weekly updated, season-level analytical view that integrates league standings, manager win rates, player performance metrics, and team scoring efficiency.
+This project presents an end-to-end data engineering & analytics solution for **SWIFT** insights into football events in the English Premier League during the 2025/2026 season.
+It provides weekly updates on league standings, manager win rates, player performance metrics, and team scoring efficiency through automated triggers.

 #### Data Extraction & loading Pipeline.
 <div align="center">